rails/sprockets/guides/end_user_asset_generation.md

 ## What is Sprockets?

 Sprockets is a Ruby library for compiling and serving web assets.
 It features declarative dependency management for JavaScript and CSS assets, as well as a preprocessor pipeline that allows you to write assets in languages like CoffeeScript, Sass and SCSS.

 ## Behavior Overview

 You can interact through Sprockets primarily through directives and file extensions.
 This section covers how to use each of these things, and the defaults that ship with Sprockets.

-Since you are likely using Sprockets through another framework (like the Rails asset pipeline), there will configuration options you can toggle that will change behavior such as what directories or files get compiled.
+Since you are likely using Sprockets through another framework (such as the [the Rails asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html)), there will be configuration options you can toggle that will change behavior such as what directories or files get compiled.
 For that documentation you should see your framework's documentation.

 ### Directives